relykAnderson/relykAnderson/README.md

 **Software Engineer • AI Training/Evaluation • WordPress/Automations • Unreal/React Game Prototyping**

 I’m a former agency co‑owner/lead developer (Indelible, 2013–2024) now focused on **AI training/evaluation** work (NDA) and hands‑on engineering—shipping small tools, automations, and games.
 I like crisp specs, measurable outcomes, and leaving behind docs that make the next person faster.
+I appologize that my public facing git hub is so lacking in commits but because of the nature of my work most of what i do is either private and or done using other systems.

 ---